Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Hang Du for sharing insights that helped significantly simplify the proof of Theorem~\ref{thm:no Condorcet winning}.
-This work was supported in part by NIH grant U01CA274576, ARPA-H Award D24AC00253, NSF grant DMS-2310679, a Meta Faculty Research Award, and Wharton AI for Business.
+We thank the associate editor and reviewers for constructive comments that helped us significantly improve the presentation of the paper.
+We are grateful to Hang Du for sharing insights that significantly simplified the proof of Theorem \ref{thm:no Condorcet winning}.
+This work was supported in part by NIH grants U01CA274576, R01EB036016, and R01EB037101, NSF grant DMS-2310679, a Meta Faculty Research Award, and Wharton AI for Business.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.

 }